MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-cloud-burst.md

 21. Save all changes.

 > [!Note]
 > Some settings for the tasks may have been automatically defined as [environment variables](https://docs.microsoft.com/azure/devops/pipelines/release/variables?view=vsts&tabs=batch#custom-variables) when creating a release definition from a template.
-These settings cannot be modified in the task settings; instead, the parent environment item must be selected to edit these settings
+These settings can't be modified in the task settings; instead, the parent environment item must be selected to edit these settings.

 ## Publish to Azure Stack via Visual Studio